Dry eye syndrome: Prognosis

 Keratoconjunctivitis sicca usually is a chronic problem.
 Its prognosis shows considerable variance, depending upon the severity of the condition.
 Most people have mild-to-moderate cases, and can be treated symptomatically with lubricants.
 This provides an adequate relief of symptoms.

-When dry eyes symptoms are severe, they can interfere with quality of life.
+When dry eye symptoms are severe, they can interfere with quality of life.
 People sometimes feel their vision blurs with use, or severe irritation to the point that they have trouble keeping their eyes open or they may not be able to work or drive.

 Epidemiology

-Keratoconjunctivitis sicca is relatively common within the United States, especially so in older patients.
-Specifically, the persons most likely to be affected by dry eyes are those aged 40 or older.
+Keratoconjunctivitis sicca is relatively common within the United States, especially in patients aged 40 or older.
 10–20% of adults experience Keratoconjunctivitis sicca.
-Approximately 1 to 4 million adults (age 65–84) in the USA are affected.
+Approximately 1 to 4 million adults (age 65–84) in the US are affected.

 While persons with autoimmune diseases have a high likelihood of having dry eyes, most persons with dry eyes do not have an autoimmune disease.
 Instances of Sjögren syndrome and keratoconjunctivitis sicca associated with it are present much more commonly in women, with a ratio of 9:1.
 In addition, milder forms of keratoconjunctivitis sicca also are more common in women.
 This is partly because hormonal changes, such as those that occur in pregnancy, menstruation, and menopause, can decrease tear production.

 In areas of the world where malnutrition is common, vitamin A deficiency is a common cause.
 This is rare in the United States.

 Racial predilections do not exist for this disease.

+A study based on 274 answers using the Ocular Surface Disease Index (OSDI) from medical school students aged between 20 and 25 years old found a prevalence of dry eye symptoms of 83.6%.